What Is APY (Annual Percentage Yield)?

 APY factors everything into a fixed investment to show you the real rate of return.
 This means APY accounts for fees and other expenses, and it assumes you don’t add or withdraw funds between compounding periods.
 The higher the APY, the better.

 Different types of financial products can carry fixed or variable APY.
 Something like a savings account will offer a variable APY, which can rise or fall depending on the fluctuating interest rate offered by the bank.
 Something like a bond or a certificate of deposit will have a fixed APY.
-This means the APR will stay consistent for the term of the investment, thus resulting in a fixed APY.
+This means the annual percentage rate (APR) will stay consistent for the term of the investment, thus resulting in a fixed APY.